 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone Ind AS Financial Statements of the current period.
-These matters were addressed in the context of our audit of the Ind AS financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on the matter stated below :
+These matters were addressed in the context of our audit of the Ind AS financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-I) Due to the inability of the Company to repay the overdue amount of term loan instalments aggregating a sum of Rs.1465.53 Million (Previous Year Rs.
-752.10 Million), Bank of India, the lead Lending Institution and the other Consortium Member Banks, have classified the Company as 'Non-Performing Asset' (NPA) during the financial year 2018-2019.
+I) We draw attention to Note 9 (a) stating that due to the inability of the Company to repay the overdue amount of term loan instalments aggregating a sum of Rs.3129.93 Million (Previous Year Rs.
+1728.33 Million) upto 31st March,2021, Bank of India, the lead Lending Institution and the other Consortium Member Banks, have classified the Company as 'Non-Performing Asset' (NPA) during the financial year 2018-2019.
+Further, in spite of the Loan account being classified as 'NPA' by the consortium member banks, the management of the company continues to prepare the financial statements as a 'Going Concern'.

-II) We draw attention to Note 10 stating that the borrowings are overstated to the extent of Rs.235.19 Million.
+II) We draw attention to Note 9 (a) stating that the borrowings are overstated to the extent of Rs.512.28 Million.